Altinn/altinn-studio-docs/content/app/development/configuration/eformidling/_index.en.md

 ```

 In the case you do not wish to test the eFormidling integration when running your app locally,
-you can overide this configuration in  _appsettings.Development.json_.
+you can override this configuration in  _appsettings.Development.json_.

 Create the section _AppSettings_, if it does not already exist, and set _EnableEFormidling_ to false.